mikeerickson/vessel-extended/README.md

 # Vessel Extended

-## [WIP] Much more to come
+## Description [WIP]

-Extends stock Vessel with additional utility commands which I find useful when working with docker.
+Extends out of box Vessel with additional utility commands which I find useful when working with docker.

 ## Installation